Weather forecasting: United Kingdom

-The UK Royal Navy, working with the UK Met Office, has its own specialist branch of weather observers and forecasters, as part of the Hydrographic and Meteorological (HM) specialisation, who monitor and forecast operational conditions across the globe, to provide accurate and timely weather and oceanographic information to submarines, ships and Fleet Air Arm aircraft.
+The British Royal Navy, working with the Met Office, has its own specialist branch of weather observers and forecasters, as part of the Hydrographic and Meteorological (HM) specialisation, who monitor and forecast operational conditions across the globe, to provide accurate and timely weather and oceanographic information to submarines, ships and Fleet Air Arm aircraft.

-Royal Air Force

-A mobile unit in the RAF, working with the UK Met Office, forecasts the weather for regions in which British, allied servicemen and women are deployed.
-A group based at Camp Bastion provides forecasts for the British armed forces in Afghanistan.
+A mobile unit in the Royal Air Force, working with the Met Office, forecasts the weather for regions in which British and allied armed forces are deployed.
+A group based at Camp Bastion used to provide forecasts for the British armed forces in Afghanistan.

-United States Armed Forces
+United States

-US Navy

 Similar to the private sector, military weather forecasters present weather conditions to the war fighter community.
 Military weather forecasters provide pre-flight and in-flight weather briefs to pilots and provide real time resource protection services for military installations.

 Naval forecasters cover the waters and ship weather forecasts.
-The United States Navy provides a special service to both themselves and the rest of the federal government by issuing forecasts for tropical cyclones across the Pacific and Indian Oceans through their Joint Typhoon Warning Center.
+The United States Navy provides a special service for itself and the rest of the federal government by issuing forecasts for tropical cyclones across the Pacific and Indian Oceans through its Joint Typhoon Warning Center.

-US Air Force

-Within the United States, Air Force Weather provides weather forecasting for the Air Force and the Army.
-Air Force forecasters cover air operations in both wartime and peacetime operations and provide Army support; United States Coast Guard marine science technicians provide ship forecasts for ice breakers and other various operations within their realm; and Marine forecasters provide support for ground- and air-based United States Marine Corps operations.
-All four military branches take their initial enlisted meteorology technical training at Keesler Air Force Base.
+Within the United States, the 557th Weather Wing provides weather forecasting for the Air Force and the Army.
+Air Force forecasters cover air operations in both wartime and peacetime and provide Army support; United States Coast Guard marine science technicians provide ship forecasts for ice breakers and various other operations within their realm; and Marine forecasters provide support for ground- and air-based United States Marine Corps operations.
+All four of the mentioned military branches have their initial enlisted meteorology technical training at Keesler Air Force Base.
 Military and civilian forecasters actively cooperate in analyzing, creating and critiquing weather forecast products.